Integrations

 Ready to go

 My second prototype of derby shoes in navy blue in production.
 Probably more balanced than original take.
-I like that asymmetrical toe design.
+I like this asymmetrical toe design.

-The technique lets you peel off individual sheets to create its paper equivalent.
-Super helpful, when working with some weird angles or curves.
-And that’s my bread and butter.
-It truly feels like a puzzle game.
-The more original design, the more useful this method turns into.
+This technique allows you to peel off individual sheets to create their paper counterparts.
+It's very helpful when working with unusual angles or curves.
+And that's my bread and butter.
+It truly is like a puzzle game.
+The more original the design, the more useful this method becomes.

 Upper module

-The real fun begins when I have most parts of the upper properly measured and ready to go.
-Then I can combine those together (usually two sets - front and back) and compare it against my original design drawing on the last.
+The real fun begins when most of the upper parts are properly measured and ready to use.
+Then I can assemble them (usually two sets – front and back) and compare them with the original drawing on the last.

-If it works well, I go ahead and stitch it all together.
-If I need some farther modifications, I separate my upper and lining to execute those.
-This is the beauty of bespoke - it is truly tailoring to the last of the shoe.
+If it looks good, I sew everything together.
+If I need further modifications, I separate the upper from the lining to make them.
+That's the beauty of bespoke shoemaking – it is true tailoring to the shoe last.

 Next